Appendix

 , and therefore h _

-will prove the goal, if the blank is filled in which a proof of P
+will prove the goal, if the blank is filled in with a proof of P

 .
 It follows that apply h